 RTC Policy Finder: Scope & Glossary

 The database organizes policies primarily by state.
-Policies enacted by any U.S. state or the District of Columbia fall within the database’s scope.
+Policies enacted by the U.S. federal government, any state or the District of Columbia fall within the database’s scope.
 However, the scope excludes policies that do not apply to an entire state but only to certain counties or municipalities.
-Federal policies are not currently included in the database but will be added soon.

 This database compiles policies that industrial, commercial, and institutional entities (including non-profits) may utilize to deploy a defined set of renewable thermal technologies.
 It also includes some policies which may impact decisions regarding these technologies, such as regulations or standards.
 The database generally excludes policies that only apply to utilities or government entities.
 The database only includes policies or programs which have been enacted and which did not expire before research for this product began in 2022.
 The database does not yet include policies and programs from public utility commissions – it focuses on legislatures and state agencies.
 See below for details on the policy type categories used by the Policy Finder.

 Grants include sums of money given by governments for use on renewable thermal projects.
 These programs may or may not require reporting, evaluation, or the procurement of matching funds.
 This category generally focuses more on policies offsetting the cost of technology deployment than research, development, and demonstration of novel technologies.

 This category includes any policy or programs which supports research, development, or demonstrations of renewable thermal technologies.
 While such support often takes the form of a grant, this category focuses on policies promoting innovation of novel technologies.